petemc89/craXcel/README.md

 - Suppliers/vendors/partners provide complex spreadsheets as templates that are password protected, and in an effort to backward engineer them to better integrate a solution they need to be unlocked
   - With this one I'd recommend simply asking for the passwords first!

-Although craXcel is built to deal with these cases, the reason I created it was to put what I've learnt so far with Python (and programming in general) to the test.
+Although craXcel has been built to deal with these cases, the reason I created it was to put what I've learnt so far with Python (and programming in general) to the test.

 I appreciate it may not be the cleanest of code, nor the most efficient or bug-free, but it's a small program I'm proud to call my own.